mskcc/beagle/README.md

 make install-m1
 ```

-- If using a mac m1, activate the `conda` virtual environment:
+and activate the conda environment:

 ```
 conda activate beagle